zhaohuanqdcn/tp/docs/UserGuide.md

 -   The number of minutes in `DURATION` cannot exceed `59`.

--   The field `RECURRENCE` can be one of `DAILY`, `WEEKLY` or `MONTHLY`.
+-   The field `RECURRENCE` consists of two parts separated by `/`.
+The first part can be one of `daily`, `weekly` or `monthly` indicating the frequency of recurrences, and the second part is a positive integer no more than 20 to indicate the number of recurrences. <br>

--   The number of recurrences added is by default 5, and can be edited in `UserPrefs`. //THIS NEEDS TO BE EDITED
+    e.g. `daily/1`,
+    e.g. `weekly/20`,
+    e.g. `monthly/5`,

 </div>

 Examples:

--   `addmeeting title/abc company meeting d/31/12/20 1400 dur/00 50 l/John street, block 123, #01-01`
+-   `addmeeting title/abc company meeting d/31/12/20 1400 dur/00 50 l/John street, block 123, #01-01 rec/weekly/5`

 <div markdown="span" class="alert alert-primary">:bulb: